yukizo3tm/sql-docs/docs/sql-server/azure-arc/configure-least-privilege.md

 - Features are enabled or disabled
 - SQL Server instances are added or removed

 `Deployer.exe` impersonates the SQL Server service account to connect to SQL Server and add or remove permissions in server and database roles depending on which features are enabled or disabled to ensure that the Azure extension for SQL Server uses the least privileges required.
-To modify these permissions, the SQL Server service account be a member of the `sysadmin` server role.
+To modify these permissions, the SQL Server service account must be a member of the `sysadmin` server role.

 If you want to manage this process with more control, such that the SQL Server service account is not a member of the sysadmin server role all the time, follow these steps: